Scroll to navigation

 ForwardIt2 first2,

-std::transform applies the given function to a range and stores the result in
+std::transform applies the given function to the elements of the given input

-1) The unary operation unary_op is applied to the range defined by [first1, last1).
+1) The unary operation unary_op is applied to the elements of [first1, last1).

 3) The binary operation binary_op is applied to pairs of elements from two ranges: